NIS2 vs RoHS

 Implementation Overview

 Enterprise-wide transformation: gap assessments, risk registers, training, supplier audits.
-Applies to medium/large EU entities in covered sectors; transposition by Oct 2024, with audits/spot checks.
+Applies to medium/large EU entities in covered sectors; transposed in Oct 2024, with ongoing audits/spot checks.
 Leverage standards for 12-18 month rollout.

 RoHS Details